-Due to the current COVID-19 emergency, Governor Wolf and the Pennsylvania Department of State (DOS) have announced certain statutory and regulatory suspensions related to physician assistant, certified registered nurse practitioner (CRNP), and certified registered nurse anesthetist (CRNA) licensure and practice.
+Due to the current COVID-19 emergency, Governor Wolf and the Pennsylvania Department of State (DOS) have issued several statutory and regulatory suspensions related to physician assistant, certified registered nurse practitioner (CRNP), and certified registered nurse anesthetist (CRNA) licensure and practice.
 These suspensions are for the duration of the current COVID-19 emergency.

 Physician Assistant Suspensions

 In order to allow physician assistants practicing under the State Board of Osteopathic Medicine to more easily and effectively assist with emergency response efforts to COVID-19, Governor Wolf granted the Department of State’s request to suspend requirements pertaining to written agreements and several other items.

 These suspensions specifically include, but are not limited to, the following:

 - The Osteopathic Medical Practice Act provides that physicians may not supervise more than four physician assistants, physicians can apply for a waiver from the Board to supervise more, both the supervisory ratio and waiver are suspended.

 - The requirement that written agreements are approved by the Board, agreements will be effective upon submission to the Board.

 - The requirement that the Board must approve use of a physician assistant at “satellite operations” is suspended.